 #3 Liquid Calories and Alcohol

-The final area where a lot of calories can sneak in without us realizing, or having trouble tracking, is liquid calories.
+The final area where a lot of calories can sneak in without us realizing it, is liquid calories.

-Liquid calories can come from a host of different things: coffee, wine, milk, juice, beer, and booze, to name a few.
+Liquid calories can come from a host of different sources: coffee, wine, milk, juice, beer, and booze, just to name a few.

-That daily mocha habit at Caribou is certainly easy to forget when it comes to tracking, but those 320 calories have to be considered toward your daily total.
+That delicious mocha habit at Caribou is certainly easy to forget when it comes to tracking (it's just coffee!), but those 320 calories have to be considered toward your daily total.

 Or how about finishing your daughter's O.J. she didn’t drink at breakfast (I know you all do that, or at least dads do!).
 Does that 45 calories make your tracking sheet?

-These liquid calories tend to add up the fastest of all, and in the entire scope of things, may provide to be the least valuable forms of calorie intake.
+These liquid calories tend to add up the fastest of all, and in the entire scope of things, may prove to be the least valuable forms of calorie intake.

-Don’t get us wrong, calorie tracking isn’t an exact science.
+Don’t get us wrong here: calorie tracking isn’t an exact science.
 In fact, for most of us it is really just a "best guess" estimate.

-But we do have to remember that every calorie counts, and make certain to keep in consideration that it’s sometimes easy to misreport or forget calories throughout the day…and this my friends, just might be why calorie tracking is failing you.
+So when you are tracking, make certain to keep in consideration how easy it is to misreport or forget calories throughout the day…and this my friends, just might be why calorie tracking is failing you.